Picking the right salon management software is crucial.

 Mangomint allows you to customize an online booking page that you can link to from your website or social media.
 You can also integrate the booking widget directly on your website and customize it with your logo and brand colors.

-The website booking widget is super intuitive and clean and fits on every website as it nicely slides in from the side whenever someone clicks your “book now” button or link.
+The website booking widget is intuitive and clean.
+It fits on every website and nicely slides in from the side whenever someone clicks your “book now” button or link.

 GlossGenius Online Booking